eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/adoption-view/architecture.md

 5. **Resolve RuL prognosis function assets:** <br/> The Knowledge Agent resolves all prognosis function assets from the federated catalog with type `RemainingUsefulLife` and the correct input type of load spectra.
 This type is infered by the usage data asset.

-6. **Fetch load data:** <br/> The data (parameter for the RuL prognosis functions) are fetched from the data provider's bound data source.
+6. **Fetch load data:** <br/> The data (parameters for the RuL prognosis functions) are fetched from the data provider's bound data source.
 They are translated into graph representation by a provisioning agent (data binding agent).

 7. **Transfer load data and deploy sub-skill:** <br/> The fetched data and a sub-skill (logic for calling the RuL calculation service) are transferred to the RuL calculation service provider's Knowledge Agent via EDC connectors.